“Faith, hope and joy to you.” These are the words I write on the dedication page of each copy of the book Ornament.

 Kristen was free.

 She was safe at home.
-She was more alive now than she had ever been.

 The Bible says love is stronger than death.